djee-ms/MixedReality-WebRTC/docs/manual/cs/helloworld-cs-setup-uwp.md

 ![Install the MixedReality-WebRTC NuGet package](cs-uwp6.png)

-_Note_: If you cannot find the package, make sure that **Include prerelease** is checked, which disables filtering out preview packages (those packages with a version containing a suffix like "-preview" after the X.Y.Z version number).

-This will download from [nuget.org](https://www.nuget.org/) and install the `Microsoft.MixedReality.WebRTC.UWP.nupkg` NuGet package, which contains the `Microsoft.MixedReality.WebRTC.dll` assembly, as well as its native dependencies (x86, x64, ARM) for the UWP platform.
+This will download from [nuget.org](https://www.nuget.org/) and install the `Microsoft.MixedReality.WebRTC.UWP.nupkg` NuGet package, which contains the `Microsoft.MixedReality.WebRTC.dll` assembly, as well as its native dependencies for the UWP platform.

 After that, the `App1` project should contain a reference to the package.